• Skip to main content

 • Bake for 45 minutes, or until the pumpkin custard is set.

-• Cool for about an hour and then store in the refrigerator until ready to serve.
-You can make this a few days ahead as well.
+• Remove the ramekins from the water bath and cool for about an hour.
+Store in the refrigerator until ready to serve.
+You can make this recipe a few days ahead as well.

 • Serve with whipped coconut cream (see below) or maple whipped cream on top.